geek3000/Directory_Listing/README.md

  	Options FollowSymLinks
 </Directory>
 ```

-or create a .htaccess file in directory and put this lines:
-'''Options -Indexes'''

 ## For Nginx Server,
 	Edit the configuration file nginx.conf, it can be found at /usr/local/nginx/conf, /etc/nginx or /usr/local/etc/nginx
 	Modified, it would be something like,

 ```server {
         listen   80;
         server_name  domain.com www.domain.com;